 Infrastructure Project Innovation Award (Metro) & Infrastructure Project Innovation Award (Regional)

 - Project has relevance to the Australian water industry and is future focused

-- Demonstrates tangible benefits - social, economic, environmental and/or culturalEvidence that the initiative was carried out or came to fruition during the two years preceding the nomination date
+- Demonstrates tangible benefits - social, economic, environmental and/or culturalEvidence that the initiative was carried out or completed during the two years preceding the nomination date

-you will be asked to answer the following.
+you will be asked to answer the following:

-- Project aim
+- Project title

 - Project objectives (please note if these objectives were achieved) (250 words)

-- How is this project innovative?
-(350 words)
+- How is this project original or innovative?
+(250 words)

 - Please upload:

 - Please provide a short promotional blurb about the project, to be used should it be selected as a finalist, to promote the project and to be used at the awards presentation event.
 (50 words)